gjoshi22/gjoshi22/README.md

 ### Exploring Projects 🔍:

 🧠**Pnuemonia Detect**: Detect Pneumonia Early!: Developed a deep learning model using Keras capable of detecting signs of pneumonia in pediatric chest X-Ray images.
 Leveraged the PneumoniaMNIST dataset and achieved a test AUC of 0.9205.
 The project aims to aid early diagnosis, potentially improving patient outcomes.
-Explore the [code] (https://github.com/gjoshi22/Medical_MNIST).
+Explore the [code](https://github.com/gjoshi22/Medical_MNIST).

 🚗**WooAuto: List Your Car!**: A dynamic platform I developed using Django, allowing users to explore and list automobiles.
 I optimized its performance and responsiveness, ensuring a seamless experience for users.
 Dive into the [code](https://github.com/gjoshi22/automobiles).